GuanYu914/WoodyClock/README.md

 pressing push button, the information of modes will show on the 7 segment display.
 Another feature is charging, it can power with Li battery, at least maintain the power for 3 days.

+## Development Environment

+The design of whole PCB is under Kicad 4.0.7, and the source code is under debian linux.
+You can extract rar which locate in pcb directory, then open this project with Kicad IDE.

 ## Display Preview

 ### Time Information